 Choose a green vegetable salad or a fruit salad as an entrée.

-Limit cheese and cheese sauces in vegetarian dishes.
+Limit the use of cheese and cheese sauces in vegetarian dishes.

-Vegetables & Fruits: Ask that vegetables be cooked with little salt and no added fat, such as butter or margarine.
-Request vegetables be steamed (plain or with a lemon wedge), grilled or roasted.
+Vegetables & Fruits: Ask that vegetables be cooked with a little salt and no added fat, such as butter or margarine.
+Request vegetables to be steamed (plain or with a lemon wedge), grilled, or roasted.
 Enjoy sautéed vegetables or tossed salad rather than creamy coleslaw.